robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.6.1

+* Added methods to accountCurveGroup.get_stats(): .mean(), .std(), .tstat(), .pvalue()
+* Added method to accountCurveGroup stack; stack object can also produce bootstrap
+* Added account_test(ac1, ac2) to produce a t-test statistic for any two account curve like objects.

 ## Version 0.6.0

 * dynamically change class depending on config flag to estimate parameters or not
 * add stage description field, and stage.methods() method
 * add stage name to cache reference, always pass stage to caching function.
 Added cache methods to system which understand stages

 ## Version 0.5.2